 There are many suits that look marvelous without a cuff, and fit in perfectly well at any gathering, so long as it isn’t exclusively black tie.
-If you choose to wear a suit without a cuff, you will want your slacks to be slightly slanted so the back side rests just above the heel.
+If you choose to wear a suit without a cuff, you want your slacks to be slightly slanted so the back side rests just above the heel.
 The front should have a slight break over the top of the shoe, also known as a shiver.
 This is to prevent your socks from showing as you move and to hide the laces of your shoes.

-Shoes To Complement Your Cuffs
+Complement Your Cuffs with the Right Shoes

 Derby shoes, Oxfords, monk straps, cap toes, and wingtips all look smashing beneath a tasteful fold.
 On the other hand, penny loafers, boat shoes, and many slip-ons can appear too unrefined to make the look land properly.

 There’s exceptions to every rule, particularly when it comes to shoes.
 There’s nothing wrong with a pair of Chuck Taylors under some cuffed khakis, but that depends on where you’re going, what you’re doing, and the effect you’re trying to get across.